 Child poverty in Scotland: The facts

-Almost one in four (230,000) of Scotland’s children are officially recognised as living in poverty.
+More than one in four (260,000) of Scotland’s children are officially recognised as living in poverty.
 (Source: Scottish Government)

 In the absence of significant policy change, this figure is likely to increase in the coming years, with Scottish Government forecasts indicating that it will reach 38% by 2030/31.
 Analysis by the Resolution Foundation suggests the Scottish child poverty rate will be 29% by 2023-24 - the highest rate in over twenty years.
 This would reverse the fall in child poverty observed in the UK since the late 1990s (Source: IFS).

 68% of children in poverty live in working households.
 (Source: Scottish Government)